There's Got to Be a Way: Composition

-"There's Got to Be a Way" is an R&B-pop music song with elements of gospel, lasting for a duration for four minutes and 52 seconds.
+"There's Got to Be a Way" is an R&B-pop and gospel song lasting for a duration for four minutes and 52 seconds.
 The song begins with Carey publicly decrying the existence of war, poverty and racism in the world, and she uses the bridge to shift the lyrics towards an uplifting and aspirational tone.
 A "peaceful, political anthem," the theme of social activism can be heard in the lyrics "There's got to be a way/ To connect this world today/ Come together to relieve the pain/ There's got to be a way/ To unite this human race/ And together we'll bring on a change."
 Carey goes on to suggest that we should be more tolerant of each other and not resort so readily to war in the lyrics "Couldn't we accept each other / Can't we make ourselves aware."

 Critical reception

-J.D.
-Considine from The Baltimore Sun named "There's Got to Be a Way" one of the album's "best songs", describing it as "gloriously engaging".
-Music critic Robert Christgau felt that Carey was being too political in her "brave, young, idealistic attack" on war and destitution.
-Ralph Novak, David Hiltbrand and David Grogan of People wrote that it is a "testimony to her talent that she does so much with so little."
-They continued to write that Carey's "tone and clarity" makes "There's Got to Be a Way" a "mesmerizing" track.
-To mark twenty-five years since the release of Mariah Carey in June 1990, Billboard writer Trevor Anderson wrote a track-by-track review of the album in June 2015.
-He noted that "There's Got to Be a Way" follows the same melodic tone as the album's opener "Vision of Love" but highlighted their stark lyrical differences, as the former is about social activism and the latter is about love.
-Although he praised Carey's vocals, writing that she "deploys" one of her best whistle notes of her career, he felt that "the aim for broad appeal comes at the expense of memorable lyrics."
+The song was released in the UK and several other European countries, but did not become a major hit in any territory.
+However, upon the album's release, J.D.
+Considine from The Baltimore Sun named it one of the album's better songs, describing it as "gloriously engaging".
+However, music critic Robert Christgau felt that Carey was coming off as too political.
+Ralph Novak, David Hiltbrand, and David Grogan of People gave overall mixed reviews, writing that "she does so much with so little."
+However, they gave positive remarks to Carey's clarity.
+To mark twenty-five years since the release of the album Mariah Carey in June 1990, Billboard writer Trevor Anderson wrote a track-by-track review of the album in June 2015.
+He noted that "There's Got to Be a Way" follows the same melodic tone as the album's opener "Vision of Love", but highlighted their stark lyrical differences, as the former is about social activism and the latter is about love.
+Although he praised Carey's vocals, he felt that "the aim for broad appeal comes at the expense of memorable lyrics."

-Similarly in December 2015, Kelsey McKinney of the G/O Media owned Splinter News compiled a selection of reviews of how Carey and her debut album were received in 1990; "There's Got to Be a Way" was mentioned in Alan Niester's review for the Canadian publication The Globe and Mail.
-He commented that, as did most critics, Carey's vocals were reminiscent of already established female singers, including Whitney Houston and Lisa Stansfield, with their vocal influences most apparent on the song as well as "Alone in Love", specifically.
-It was because of this, he writes, that despite Carey having a vocal ability that is "worth watching," what she is singing vocally is more interesting than what she is singing lyrically, having not yet found her own style.
+Similarly in December 2015, Kelsey McKinney of the G/O Media owned Splinter News compiled a selection of reviews of how Carey and her debut album were received in 1990; "There's Got to Be a Way" was mentioned in Alan Niester's review for the Canadian publication The Globe and Mail where he writes Carey tries to emulate Whitney Houston and fails.
+He commented that Carey's vocals were reminiscent of already established female singers such as Houston and Lisa Stansfield, with Houston especially influencing Carey on songs such as "Alone in Love".
+He also writes that Carey has vocal ability "worth watching," but what she is singing vocally is more interesting than what she is singing lyrically.